RawBData/SFRider/README.md

 SFRider is a single page React app utilizing city data obtained through OpenSF.

-- Contemporary: Uses the most modern datasets to display geolocated data regarding key bicycle data.
+- Contemporary: Uses the most modern datasets to display geolocated data regarding key bicycle information.

 - Seamless: Markers, Popups, and Routes are displayed on the map in functional ways

 - Fluid: Traffic uses a multi-colored heatmap to display which areas are most effected

-SFRider is a single page React app to showcase a fundamental understanding of HTML, Javascript, and React
+SFRider is a single page React app to showcase a fundamental understanding of HTML, CSS, Javascript, and React

 ***
 ## Functionality